Graph States for Quantum Secret Sharing: Embedded protocols

 Hence, on the condition that the value of $K_1^\ocircle$ and~$K_D^\ocircle \cdot K_1^\ocircle$ are both found to be $+1$, any environment, including a possible eavesdropper, can have no information about the key.
 If the measurement results do not satisfy this condition, they should be discarded as in Sec.~\ref{subsec:CQ}.
 Thus, we thus have the following proposition.

-\begin{proposition} For all $n$-GHZ trees of $n$ qubits (see Fig.~\ref{fig:Tree}), the bit $l_1$ forms an embedded $(n,n)$ key distribution {\sf QC} secret sharing scheme (within the subgroup of players $\{\mathsf{v}_1,\ldots,\mathsf{v}_n\}$).
+\begin{proposition} For all $n$-GHZ trees of $n$ qubits (see Fig.~\ref{fig:Tree}), attaching the dealer's qubit to vertex $\mathsf{v}_1$ forms an embedded $(n,n)$ key distribution {\sf QC} secret sharing scheme (within the subgroup of players $\{\mathsf{v}_1,\ldots,\mathsf{v}_n\}$).
 This is true independent of the form of all possible sets of neighbours $\mathcal{N}_i$ (including overlapping). \end{proposition}

 We can also see how to extend this embedded protocol to sharing a quantum secret.
 As in Sec.~\ref{subsec:QQ}, the dealer uses the state of the key distillation protocol, in this case~(\ref{eq:embedded key distilation}), to teleport the secret qubit onto the player's qubits giving the encoded state dealt to the players and their neighbours \begin{widetext}